rmeyers/udaci-cards/README.md

+# UdaciCards React Nanodegree Final Project

+This project was created as the final project for the Udacity React Nanodegree.
+It has been tested on an iOS simulator and has not been tested for Android.

+The UdaciCards app acts as a substitute to using regular index cards to test yourself on various topics.
+This app can be used to create new decks of 'cards', add cards to the deck, with each card including a question and answer, and quiz yourself on the topics.

+## Start Application

+To get started:

+* Download or clone this repository.
+* In terminal, navigate to the root directory of this project.
+* Run `yarn install`
+* Run `yarn start`
+* Run in the iOS simulator by typing `i`

+Author: Ryan Meyers, April 2018

+# Other React Native Documentation

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).